-Ireland Under-20 beat their English counterparts 16-15 in a nail biting finish on Friday evening at a spirited Dubarry Park in Athlone.
-Ulster’s very own Rory Scholes made a dart for the corner in the closing minutes with two penalties and a match winning conversion from the boot of Tom Daly snatching victory from the jaws of defeat.
+Ireland Under-20 beat their English counterparts 16 – 15 in a nail biting finish on Friday evening at a raucous Dubarry Park in Athlone.
+Ulster’s very own Rory Scholes made the corner in the closing minutes and a match winning conversion from the boot of Tom Daly snatched victory from the jaws of defeat.

-A high level of ill-discipline produced a disjointed first-half with either side struggling to generate momentum and secure ball on the front foot.
-Passionate displays and moments of dangerous aggression lead to the first card of the match, as England’s flanker Ross Moriarty performed a risky dump tackle on Ireland’s faithful McGrath to see red in the 23rd minute.
-Daly then stepped up for the penalty to draw his side level at 3-3.
-However, it was England who went into the changing room as the leading side with Slade’s trusty left boot slotting two penalties in quick succession.
+A high level of ill-discipline gave a disjointed first-half with both sides struggling to generate momentum and secure ball on the front foot.
+Passion to win led to moments of dangerous aggression and the first card of the match, as England’s flanker Ross Moriarty performed a dump tackle on Ireland’s McGrath to see red in the 23rd minute.
+Daly then stepped up for the penalty to draw his side level at 3 – 3.
+However, it was England who went into the changing room as the leading side with Slade’s trusty left boot slotting two penalties in quick succession to lead 3 – 9.

 Ruddock’s men came out fighting at the start of the second-half through a Daly penalty, the result of some strong forward and back inter-changes, which involved a threatening Scholes.
-Some costly errors from the Irish lead to another chance for Slade to nail another 3 points and as expected proved successful.
+Some costly errors from the Irish gave Slade another chance to nail another 3 points and as expected proved successful.

-Just as Daly gained points for the men in the green, he later went off his feet at a ruck and earned himself a yellow with both sides now down to fourteen.
+Shortly after Daly went off his feet at a ruck and earned himself a yellow with both sides now down to fourteen.
 Slade continued his impeccable form to take advantage of the error and stretch the margin out to nine points.
 The experienced Robbie Henshaw then took his opposite number Ben Howard out in the air to add to the contingent of Irish players watching on from the sidelines.

-The host’s then found themselves in the English 22 and playing a flowing style of rugby nearing the remaining minutes of the game.
-The Irish forwards drove down the left side as the recycle allowed Daly to switch pace and direction to the right, finding Henshaw who launched Scholes into attack and over the line for an impressive touchdown.
+Ireland worked their way into the English 22 and playing a flowing style of rugby as the game approached it’s end.
+The forwards drove down the left side as the recycle allowed Daly to switch pace and direction to the right, finding Henshaw who launched Scholes into attack and over the line for an impressive touchdown.

 A heroic Daly showed his worth by converting the try in potential match-winning conditions as a gasp from the crowd signalled Ireland’s triumphant comeback.
 The final scenes saw a valiant defensive effort from the Irish with McGrath fittingly kicking into touch for a one point 16-15 win over a physical English side.

-Replacements used: Sean McCarthy (Shannon/Munster) for Thornbury (11-15 mins, blood sub), Ryan Furness (Worcester Warriors/Exiles) for Taylor (31), McCarthy for Donnan (58), Josh van der Flier (UCD/Leinster) for Timmins (60), Adam Boland (Lansdowne/Connacht) for Furness (72), John Andrew (Ballymena/Ulster) for McGuigan, Darren Sweetnam (UCC/Munster) for Scannell (both 74).
-Not used: John Creighton (Malone/Ulster), Eogháin Quinn (Lansdowne/Leinster).
+IRELAND U20: Robbie Henshaw, David Panter, Tom Daly, Mark Roche, Rory Scholes, Rory Scannell, Luke , McGrath (C), Peter Dooley, George McGuigan, Chris Taylor, Gavin Thornbury, John Donnan, Peadar Timmins, Ryan Murphy, Conor Joyce.
+Replacements: Sean McCarthy for Thornbury (11-15 mins, blood sub), Ryan Furness for Taylor (31), McCarthy for Donnan (58), Josh van der Flier for Timmins (60), Adam Boland for Furness (72), John Andrew for McGuigan, Darren Sweetnam for Scannell (both 74).
+Not used: John Creighton, Eogháin Quinn.

-Replacements used: Nathan Morris (London Wasps) for Hobbs-Awoyemi (half-time), Nathan Fowles (Sales Sharks) for Day (49 mins), Harry Wells (Leicester Tigers) for Conlon, Tom Collins (Northampton Saints) for Purdy (both 68), Danny Herriott (Northampton Saints) for Wilson (70), Tom Jubb (Saracens) for Stooke, Will Hooley (Northampton Saints) for Slade (both 78).
-Not used: Max Crumpton (Saracens).
+ENGLAND U20: Ben Howard, Jack Arnott, Mark Jennings, Sam Hill, Henry Purdy, Henry Slade, Alex Day, Danny Hobbs-Awoyemi, Luke Cowan-Dickie, Scott Wilson, Elliott Stooke, Dom Barrow, Ross Moriarty, Joel Conlon, Jack Clifford (C).
+Replacements: Nathan Morris for Hobbs-Awoyemi (half-time), Nathan Fowles for Day (49 mins), Harry Wells for Conlon, Tom Collins for Purdy (both 68), Danny Herriott for Wilson (70), Tom Jubb for Stooke, Will Hooley for Slade (both 78).
+Not used: Max Crumpton.

 The final moments of this game were a really treat for any rugby supporter.
 A young Irish side coming back from the punishment of an exceptional boot and overcoming an English team, who typically were the dominant physical force up front, epitomises the spirit contained within the underage national setup.